gglucass/cardanospace/README.md

 7. Then follow the steps below to initiate your CardanoSpace updating backend

 ### Configuring your backend
-1. Configure the BLOCKFROST_API and BLOCKFROST_SUBDOMAIN in `app.rb`
+1. Configure the BLOCKFROST_API and BLOCKFROST_SUBDOMAIN in `.env.local`
-2. Configure the AWS_KEYS in `app.rb`
+2. Configure the AWS_KEYS in `.env.local`
+3. Rename `.env.local` to `.env`
-3. Run `bundle` inside the `backend` folder
+4. Run `bundle` inside the `backend` folder
-4. Run `bundle exec rake db:create`
+5. Run `bundle exec rake db:create`
-5. Run `bundle exec rake db:migrate`
+6. Run `bundle exec rake db:migrate`
-6. Run `bundle exec rake db:seed`
+7. Run `bundle exec rake db:seed`
-7. Run `bundle exec racksh --updating=true --init=true` to:
+8. Run `bundle exec racksh --updating=true --init=true` to:
   1. initiate downloading all the images shown on CardanoSpace.
   2. Create and upload the image tiles that make up CardanoSpace to your AWS S3 bucket
   3. Start a never ending loop that updates your CardanoSpace database
   4. This will take a very long time to run, as in at least 3 hours, so go eat a pizza :-)
   5. **Note:** if you run into memory issues here, you may need a beefier server.
-8. `something that runs an actual space creator as part of this --> maybe with a timed loop? or if there actually is a change?`
+9. `something that runs an actual space creator as part of this --> maybe with a timed loop? or if there actually is a change?`
-9. Check out your newly mirrored CardanoSpace in your bucket
+10. Check out your newly mirrored CardanoSpace in your bucket

 ## #3 putting it all together